savonet/book/video.md

 ```{.liquidsoap include="liq/encoder-ffmpeg-vp9-streaming.liq" from=2 to=-1}
 ```

-The successor of VP9 is AV1 and is under heavy development and diffusion.
+The successor of VP9 is AV1\index{AV1} and is under heavy development and diffusion.
 It can be used through the FFmpeg codec `libaom-av1` which essentially takes the same parameters as `libvpx-vp9`.

 ### Ogg/Theora

-We have support for the Theora video codec encapsulated in ogg container, already presented in [there](#sec:ogg).
+We have support for the Theora\index{Theora} video codec encapsulated in ogg container, already presented in [there](#sec:ogg).
 The encoder is named `%theora` whose main parameters are